clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/README.md

 I occasionally started to learn Kongfu.
-Since then, it has become one unseparated part from my life.
+Since then, it has become one unseparated part from my life. _Ever_ _since I began learning Kungfu, even though I started out my practise in small occasions here and there, it can no longer be separated from my life._

 The journey to learn Kongfu is like an adventure to the core of the earth.

-I don't dare to keep the beauty of Kongfu for secret, so I would like write these articles as entry guidance to the new learners of internal Kongfu.
-I will show the directions of right way.
-I will make a series of article like a album to show the beauty of learning Kongfu.
-And I will also make some warning signs for the wrong way.
+I don't dare to keep the beauty of Kongfu as a secret, _and_ so I would like write these articles as _an_ entry guide to the new learners of internal Kongfu.

+I will show the directions of right way. _I will show the right direction to go._

+I will make a series of article like a album,_ and_ show the beauty of learning Kongfu.

+I will also make some warning signs for the wrong way.

-This is the original motivation for me to write this series of articles.
+This is the original motivation for me to write you these series of articles.